giantatwork/Pycruft/README.md

 # Pycruft

-Pycruft is a command-line tool written in Rust for cleaning up Python bytecode files (`.pyc` and `.pyo`) and associated cache directories (`__pycache__`).
+Pycruft is a command-line tool written in Rust for cleaning up Python bytecode `__pycache__`  directories containing `.pyc` and `.pyo` files.

 ## Overview

-Pycruft provides a simple, fast and efficient way to remove unnecessary Python bytecode files and cache directories from your project directories.
+Pycruft provides a simple, fast and efficient way to remove unnecessary Python bytecode directories from your project.
 It helps keep your project directories clean and organized by removing clutter generated during Python development.
-It can be employed, for instance, within a Git post-checkout hook, to mitigate conflicts.
+It can be employed, for instance, within a Git post-checkout hook, to mitigate conflicts during development.

 ## Features

-- Recursively scans directories for `.pyc` files and `__pycache__` directories.
+- Recursively scans directories `__pycache__` directories.
-- Safe approach: removes all bytecode files (`*.pyc`, `*.pyo`) found in the directory tree and removes only **empty** parent `__pycache__` directories after cleaning bytecode files.
+- Verbose mode (`-v`, `--verbose`), display detailed information about the cleaning process.
-- Supports verbose mode (`--verbose`) to display detailed information about the cleaning process.
+- Confirmation mode (`-c`, `--confirm`), show directories to be deleted and ask for confirmation.
 - Cross-platform support for Windows, macOS, and Linux.

 ## Getting Started